rust-lang/rust/src/doc/guide-unsafe.md

 default shim for the C `main` function with your own.

-The function marked `#[start]` is passed the command line parameters in the same format as a C:
+The function marked `#[start]` is passed the command line parameters in the same format as C:

 ```
 #![no_std]